kuzzleio/documentation-old/src/api-documentation/query-syntax/common-attributes.md

 ### `mandatory` body

-The `body` field contains the body of the resource sent to Kuzzle Backend.
+The `body` field contains the body of the resource sent to Kuzzle.

 For instance, the `body` attribute might contain the content of a document we want to create.

 ### `optional` requestId

-Kuzzle Backend will create a unique request identifier if you don't provide one, but if you want to easily identify which query generated a specific response, the best way is to provide your own request identifier in the request.
+Kuzzle will create a unique request identifier if you don't provide one, but if you want to easily identify which query generated a specific response, the best way is to provide your own request identifier in the request.